 About the Mahurangi Regatta

-By signing on the shoreside events crew, Mahurangi Regatta lovers will be helping to carry forward a tradition dating at least as far back as that first recorded, on New Year’s Day 1858.
-When Mahurangi Action revived the regatta in 1977, the committee members, most of who had lived…
+By signing on the shoreside events crew, Mahurangi Regatta lovers carry forward a tradition dating from before the first recorded, on New Year’s Day 1858.
+When Mahurangi Action revived the regatta in 1977, the committee members, most of who had lived through the Great…

 Re-imagining the Mahurangi Regatta beyond coastal trail